zyedidia/micro/runtime/help/commands.md

    This command will modify `bindings.json` and overwrite any bindings to `key` that already exist.

-* `help ['topic'] ['flags']`: opens the corresponding help topic.
+* `help ['topic'] ['flags']`: opens the corresponding help topics.
    If no topic is provided opens the default help screen.
+If multiple topics are provided (separated via ` `) they are opened all as splits.
    Help topics are stored as `.md` files in the `runtime/help` directory of the source tree, which is embedded in the final binary.
    The `flags` are optional.